Pacific Explorer Review and Specifications

 Shipboard dining options - Food and Drinks

-Continuing the P&O AU's ongoing onboard dining evolution, Pacific Explorer’s 2017 refurbishment included the creation of brand new dining options - Luke’s fast-casual dining (poolside grill by Australian chef Luke Mangan) and 400 Gradi (Neapolitan pizzeria by chef Johnny Di Francesco).
-Other new venues are the Waterfront Restaurant, the Angelo’s (Italian), the Dragon Lady (Asian) and The Pantry (buffet restaurant / international marketplace with 9 fresh food outlets).
-The new bar The Bonded Store features signature cocktails via a partnership with Archie Rose Distilling Co, with themed whisky and gin-making classes and tasting events.
+Continuing P&O AU's ongoing shipboard dining evolution, Pacific Explorer’s 2017 refurbishment included two brand new casual dining venues - "Luke’s" (poolside grill by Australian chef Luke Mangan) and "400 Gradi" (traditional Neapolitan pizzeria by chef Johnny Di Francesco).
+Other new venues are Waterfront Restaurant, Angelo’s (Italian), Dragon Lady (Asian), The Pantry (buffet restaurant / international marketplace with 9 fresh food outlets).
+The new bar The Bonded Store serves signature cocktails via partnership with Archie Rose Distilling Co (2014-founded in Sydney NSW), with themed whisky- and gin-making classes and tasting events.

 Follows the complete list of Pacific Explorer restaurants and food bars.

 - The ship has 2 specialty restaurants / at a fee - Dragon Lady (Asian) and Angelo's (Italian).